bbonamin/dotfiles/README.md

 After installing, open a new terminal window to see the effects.

-Feel free to customize the .zshrc file to match your preference.
+Feel free to customize the .zprofile file to match your preference.

 ## Uninstall